SpamPerson/spring_security_googleLogin/README.md

 # spring_security_googleLogin
-This Project is spring boot security and Google Login(MVC).
+ 1. This project is an example of Spring Boot Security and Google Login.
-DB used Mysql.
+ 2. DB used Mysql.

 ## application.yml
 1. ddl-auto: create -> Change to update after running the project